DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

     * - MOVETT( vpin, steps, activity )
       - Move a turntable the number of steps relative to home, and perform the activity (refer EX-Turntable documentation)

-See :doc:`EX-RAIL-summary` page for additional commands.
+See :doc:`EX-RAIL-summary` page for additional commands and additional information on these commands.

 Sequence Flow / Flow Control Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^